 That's what he's doing.

-He's launching these attacks on uh civilian on hospitals on residential areas on schools he's doing it deliberately and he's gonna keep doing it and he is whether he uses chemical weapons or not the way to deter him from doing that is to defeat him.
+And he is, whether he uses chemical weapons or not, the way to deter him from doing that is to defeat him.

-If we don't defeat him then it's more likely he's gonna do that because the Ukrainians are going to keep fighting and this is going to look like Aleppo.
+If we don't defeat him, then it's more likely he's going to do that because the Ukrainians are going to keep fighting.

-So I'm willing to support that especially based on the humanitarian crisis that Putin created.
+So I'm willing to support that, especially based on the humanitarian crisis that Putin created.

-Putin is killing innocent men, women and children.
+Putin is killing innocent men, women, and children.

 Putin is leveling entire neighborhoods.

-He's bombing you know 40 schools I read today have already been bombed.
+He's bombing, you know, 40 schools I read today have already been bombed.

 He's the one that took out the maternity hospital as well.